-Due to a scheme referred to as the Centenarian Bounty Scheme, recipients are rewarded a cash gift on reaching 100 years of age and a commemorative coin when they reach 101 years of age.
+An Irish scheme referred to as the Centenarian Bounty Scheme, means recipients are rewarded a cash gift on reaching 100 years of age and a commemorative coin when they reach 101 years of age.

-Prior to receiving this gift, applicants will have to complete an application form and there forward it to the Centenarian Bounty department to be added to their waiting list.
+Prior to receiving this gift, applicants will have to complete an application form and then forward it onto the Centenarian Bounty department to be added onto their waiting list.

 Centenarian Bounty Prize

-This reward is open to residents living in Ireland and citizens that also live abroad.
-There are some stipulations you must first meet to be listed first.
+This reward is open to residents living in Ireland and also to non residence that live outside Ireland.
+There are some stipulations though and the recepient needs to be listed first.
 Once the recipient meets the list of requirements set out, they will be added to the list.

 The two things the recipient receives is